ulassel/Assigment4-Main-JavaScript-Assignment/README.md

 # Assigment4-Main-JavaScript-Assignment
-Link to the website: https://ulassel.github.io/Assigment4-Main-JavaScript-Assignment/
+A link to the website: https://ulassel.github.io/Assigment4-Main-JavaScript-Assignment/